 ASP.NET Scaffolding is a code generation framework for ASP.NET Web applications.
 It makes it easy to add boilerplate code to your project that interacts with a data model.

-In previous versions of Visual Studio, scaffolding was limited to ASP.NET MVC projects.
-With Visual Studio 2013, you can now use scaffolding for any ASP.NET project, including Web Forms.
-Visual Studio 2013 does not currently support generating pages for a Web Forms project, but you can still use scaffolding with Web Forms by adding MVC dependencies to the project.
-Support for generating pages for Web Forms will be added in a future update.
+In versions of Visual Studio prior to 2013, scaffolding was limited to ASP.NET MVC projects.
+Starting in Visual Studio 2013, you can use scaffolding for any ASP.NET project, including Web Forms.
+Visual Studio does not currently support generating pages for a Web Forms project, but you can still use scaffolding with Web Forms by adding MVC dependencies to the project.
+Support for generating pages for Web Forms will be added in a future version.

-When using scaffolding, we ensure that all required dependencies are installed in the project.
+When using scaffolding, all required dependencies are installed in the project.
 For example, if you start with an ASP.NET Web Forms project and then use scaffolding to add a Web API Controller, the required NuGet packages and references are added to your project automatically.

 To add MVC scaffolding to a Web Forms project, add a New Scaffolded Item and select MVC 5 Dependencies in the dialog window.
-There are two options for scaffolding MVC; Minimal and Full.
-If you select Minimal, only the NuGet packages and references for ASP.NET MVC are added to your project.
-If you select the Full option, the Minimal dependencies are added, as well as the required content files for an MVC project.
+There are two options for scaffolding MVC; Minimal dependencies and Full dependencies.
+If you select Minimal dependencies, only the NuGet packages and references for ASP.NET MVC are added to your project.
+If you select Full dependencies, the minimal dependencies are added as well as the required content files for an MVC project.

-Support for scaffolding async controllers uses the new async features from Entity Framework 6.
+Support for scaffolding async controllers uses the async features from Entity Framework 6.

 For more information and tutorials, see ASP.NET Scaffolding Overview.

 Get Help and Report Issues

 - Get help and discuss ASP.NET MVC 5 in the forums